 Factors To Consider when Buying a USB Microphone for Recording Interviews on Your Laptop

-Keep in mind that your laptop or desktop does make quite a bit of noise: cooler fans, hard disk etc. So the further away you can position them from the laptop, the better.
+Keep in mind that your laptop or desktop computer does make quite a bit of noise: cooler fans, hard disk etc. So the further away you can position them from the computer, the better.
 That’s means you’ll need to get a microphone with a long USB cable (at least 3 feet) or buy an extension USB cable.

 The pickup pattern of a microphone determines how well they pick up sound from various directions.
 Simply, the pickup pattern determines the directionality of the microphone.
 Basically all microphones are designed to be either unidirectional or omnidirectional.

 A unidirectional mic pickups sound from one direction – the front of the mic, and rejects sounds from other direction.
 The advantage of this type of microphone is that it only picks up sound coming from the front of the mic, and thus reduces background noise.
 Unidirectional mics, also known as Cardioid mics, are great for recording vocals or specific instruments.
 They are not great at recording 1-on-1 interview or group discussions.

 An omnidirectional mic pickups sound from all directions equally.
 So they are great for recording the “sound” in a location.
 But this also means that they tend to record background noise.
 You’ll want to use them in good acoustic surroundings (a quiet room, preferably carpeted, with no fans or AC).
 But unlike cardioid mics, they are great for recording 1-on-1 interviews, meetings, and focus group discussions.